 Is a Bookkeeper an Accountant?

-Understanding the difference between bookkeeping vs. accounting is important for organizations.
+Understanding the responsibilities of a bookkeeper vs. an accountant is important for organizations.
 Transactional processes are time-consuming and add little value to the business.
 These processes, if not managed properly can quickly bog down an organization and lead to high turnover, resulting in an F&A department that has little time to add value to the business.
-It is also important to understand the kinds of credentials accountants and bookkeepers have in order to determine how or when to use each.

 Personiv can help alleviate your organization of its transactional processes and help support your knowledge-based accounting processes.
 We utilize hand-picked, college-educated resources with accounting degrees and relevant experience.
 Our Manila resources are all trained in generally accepted accounting principles (GAAP), the same principles we use here in the U.S., and many have CPAs.
 Take a look at what makes our Manila team so special with our special report on outsourcing accounting to the Philippines, where you can get to know some of the actual accounting professionals working for organizations just like yours.
 Our Manila office was even named a "Best Place to Work" overseas, which helps us attract the best bookkeepers and amazing accountants the talent market has to offer.
 Whether you’re trying to outsource your entire accounts payable function, or provide support for your most strategic accounting processes, Personiv is here to help.